Alliance Cleaning’s 8 Useful Tips for Facilities Managers

 Once you give the go-ahead, what happens next?
 A structured mobilisation process should cover everything to get started: handover from the previous cleaning company, updated security protocols, training and support, whether there will be any additional initial work before the regular schedule begins and more.
 Details of this should be part of your contract.

 Check your termination terms with your existing provider, and try to leave with a good relationship if you can.
-Ask them about any potential TUPE proceedings – this guide provides thorough and useful details.
+Ask them about any potential TUPE proceedings.
 Apart from being good business, it will make the handover much easier.
 Aim to provide an adequate notice period for your new cleaning contractor to prepare their schedules, staff training and equipment.

 Many cleaning contractors provide a quote based on the daily cleaning services and then add-on extras once this has been signed-off.
 Your cleaning contract should clearly outline the full cost of your service including products and other supplies, as well as costs for any extra services you require.